 Even if designed to today’s standards, a failing or underperforming system can send under processed sewage into the yard.
 Across the U.S., millions of conventional septic systems are failing or not meeting more stringent discharge limits.

 During periods of heavy water use, sewage does not have time to fully settle and will overflow into the drain field where the effluent can find its way to the lawn surface.
 Over time, the solids from this overflow plug the perforations in the leach field piping and cause irreversible failure requiring the leach field to be replaced at a cost exceeding $10,000.
 This type of over flow is a primary reason that conventional septic systems fail public health inspections that are mandatory when a owner is selling a property.

 More recently some conventional septic systems have begun to incorporate an aeration device to increase treatment to meet more stringent health department or EPA standards.
 These air pumps add oxygen to help populations of microorganisms break down more of the sewage before it is released.
 In both conventional septic systems and those that utilize aeration, filters are rarely used to capture solids and bacteria and prevent them from entering the distribution system.

 Tangent’s Solution – Membrane Technology

-Tangent Company’s LandSaver® MBR is uniquely designed to equalize high flow events and consistently prevent contaminants from overflowing into the dispersal system and yard.
+Tangent Company’s LandSaver® MBR septic system is uniquely designed to equalize high flow events and consistently prevent contaminants from overflowing into the dispersal system and yard.
 The LandSaver® MBR incorporates a state–of-the-art membrane Ultrafiltration Barrier to produce a bacteria free effluent.
 When combined with UV light disinfection, exposure to high levels of viruses that can be present in domestic wastewater is prevented.